 AP Automation + Invoice Management

-Using AP automation and global partner payments software as an invoice management platform is a solution that:
+Using AP automation and mass payments software as an invoice management platform is a solution that:

 - Provides time and cost-saving benefits from the automated AP process, guided invoice approval process, and payments process